 Successfully reached sales goals and bought inventory for women’s department.

-You have 3-5 sentences to convince hiring managers that you are the right fit for their store, so make sure you use adjectives that tell who you are.
+You have three to five sentences to convince hiring managers that you are the right fit for their store, so make sure you use adjectives that tell who you are.
 Are you no-nonsense?
 A sympathetic listener?
 A problem-solver?
 A fashionista?
 Conscientious?
 Ask friends and colleagues what three words they would use to describe you and consider using them in your profile.

 Take one or two sentences for each career success, and then add one to talk about your retail philosophy.
 Remember, store management is more than simply buying, displaying, and creating schedules for retail associates.

 There is one other place where you can inject some personality: your cover letter.
-Resume.io can help there, too.
-See our retail cover letter layout templates and examples to guide you.
+Take a look at our retail cover letter examples and writing guides to guide you.

-Use the retail manager resume example below to guide your profile section.
+Use the retail manager resume example below to create your profile section.

-Employment history retail manager resume sample: a path filled with achievement
+Employment history sample: a path filled with achievement

 You may think you’ve come to the easy part of your resume.
 All you have to do here is write a bullet-point list of the responsibilities you’ve had at each job, right?
 Wrong!
 For a perfect resume, you need to craft a story of success and professional growth.

 So where do you start?
 First, make sure you know the dates of all your previous jobs and organize them in reverse chronological order because that is the way you will list them in your work experience section.
 Then think about the skills you honed in each position and data or details you can use to illustrate those skills.
 Use strong action verbs to illustrate that you are a go-getter.
 Each item should add to the case you are making to hiring managers that you are a great retail manager!